 This super-sized painting depicts a dark chamber beneath the Roman arena referred as the spoliarium, where the bodies of slain gladiators are being dragged away for disposal.
 For Luna, the lifeless gladiators represent the Filipinos during the Spanish period.

-Across the Spoliarium is an equally stunning painting by Hidalgo of The Assassination of General Bustamante and His Son.
+HIDALGO’S EL ASESINATO DE GOB.
+BUSTAMANTE.
+Across the Spoliarium is an equally stunning painting by Hidalgo of The Assassination of General Bustamante and his son.
 This disturbing painting depicts the murder of the Governor in the hands of the friars and their supporters.
 This painting was inspired by true-to-life event that took place in 1717 Manila.

 Another Hidalgo painting shows a governor-general and a friar.
 This particular painting depicts the union of the Church and State during the colonial times.
 These timeless social realities were expressed in the paintings of Hidalgo.